Georg von Schnitzler: Under the Nazis

-Post-war
+Post-war life

-In the questioning following his arrest Schnitzler admitted to some "mistakes" on his part and agreed that IG Farben as a company had played a central role in the growth of Hitler and his arming of Germany.
+In the questioning following his arrest, Schnitzler admitted to some "mistakes" on his part and agreed that IG Farben as a company had played a central role in the growth of Hitler and his arming of Germany.
 His frank responses did not meet the approval of many of his old colleagues and during a period of fraternisation in prison he was confronted by an angry Fritz ter Meer.
-Following their conversation Schnitzler announced that he wished to withdraw his earlier statements, claiming that they had been delivered under extreme pressure.
+Following their conversation, Schnitzler announced that he wished to withdraw his earlier statements, claiming that they had been delivered under extreme pressure.

-Brought to trial by the United States after the Second World War for war crimes, von Schnitzer was found guilty of "plunder and spoliation" and sentenced to five years imprisonment.
-However, after the U.S. military instituted a good behavior credit system, von Schnitzer, who had been in custody since 1945, was released from prison on 21 December 1945, several months before his sentence was supposed to expire.
-Following his release he returned to the business world as president of Deutsch-Ibero-Amerikanische Gesellschaft.
+Indicted by the United States after the Second World War for war crimes in the IG Farben trial, Schnitzer was found guilty of "plunder and spoliation" and sentenced to five years imprisonment on 30 July 1948.
+However, after the U.S. military instituted a good behavior credit system, Schnitzer, who had been in custody since 1945, was released from prison on 21 December 1949, several months before his sentence was scheduled to expire.
+Following his release, he returned to the business world as president of Deutsch-Ibero-Amerikanische Gesellschaft.
 He also returned to high society and occasionally showed up in the pages of European magazines covering these upper echelons.